wing5wong/artisan-whs-static/source/_news/Top speech prize for WHS student.blade.md

 gallery-image-5:
 ---

-<h4><span>It was a successful outing at the NgÄ Manu KÅrero competition final for Sophia 'Unga-Cribb who brought home the Taa Turi Kara trophy for winning the junior English speech section. <br /></span></h4>
+<h4><span>It was a successful outing at the Ngā Manu Kōrero competition final for Sophia 'Unga-Cribb who brought home the Taa Turi Kara trophy for winning the junior English speech section. <br /></span></h4>
 <p><em>PHOTO / Stuart Munro</em></p>
 <p><em><a href="https://www.nzherald.co.nz/wanganui-chronicle/news/article.cfm?c_id=1503426&amp;objectid=12132087">Watch the VIDEO by Stuart Munro</a></em></p>
 <p class="element element-paragraph">Sophia 'Unga-Cribb says she was destined to be a good public speaker "straight from the womb".</p>
-<p class="element element-paragraph"><strong>The 14-year-old was recently crowned the winner in the junior English section at the NgÄ Manu KÅrero national secondary school speech final.</strong></p>
+<p class="element element-paragraph"><strong>The 14-year-old was recently crowned the winner in the junior English section at the Ngā Manu Kōrero national secondary school speech final.</strong></p>
 <p class="element element-paragraph">"Our family is pretty talkative, you're always fighting for airspace," 'Unga-Cribb says.</p>
 <p class="element element-paragraph">"Speeches have always been a part of the family."</p>
 <p class="element element-paragraph"><span>Her uncle Dallas Cribb and cousin Matariki Cribb are previous winners of the Taa Turi Kara trophy at the competition.</span></p>